Vietnam.vn - Nền tảng quảng bá Việt Nam

 "The reality is that many migrants still try to come to the UK despite the risks.
 Why not create legal routes for them to travel safely?
 We know that the UK is short of human resources in the social care sector as the population ages.
 We can do these jobs," said a representative of an agency.

-"The lack of legal opportunities only pushes them into the deadly paths of human trafficking gangs.
+"The lack of legal opportunities only pushes them to the deadly paths of human trafficking gangs.
 For them, going abroad to work is a chance to change their lives, so if getting on a boat across the English Channel is the only option, they will do so without hesitation," said ITV News reporter Peter Smith.

 Duc Trung (According to ITV News )